lavf/streamlit_flip/README.md

 I used the Counter library, created another functions for text analysis and categorized the units, which were converted, grammatically into ten groups:

-1. *'female personal pronoun (she)',*
+1. *'feminine personal pronoun (she)',*
-2. *'male personal pronoun (he)',*
+2. *'masculine personal pronoun (he)',*
 3. *'feminine determiners (her, herself)',*
-4. *'masculine determiners (him, his, himself)',*
+4. *'masculine object pronouns and determiners (him, his, himself)',*
 5. *'masculine nouns',*
-6. *'femenine nouns',*
+6. *'feminine nouns',*
 7. *'adjectives with masculine connotation',*
-8. *'adjectives with femenine connotation',*
+8. *'adjectives with feminine connotation',*
-9. *'male title',*
+9. *'masculine title',*
-10. *'female title'.*
+10. *'feminine title'.*

-I registered in the dataset: the number of words per article, the number of words converted, the number of words converted as per grammatical and morphological category, a list with the words converted, and six lists with words converted to analyze possible bias according to the following categories: *'masculine nouns', 'femenine nouns', 'adjectives with masculine connotation', 'adjectives with femenine connotation', 'male title', 'female title'*.
+I registered in the dataset: the number of words per article, the number of words converted, the number of words converted as per grammatical and morphological category, a list with the words converted, and six lists with words converted to analyze possible bias according to the following categories: *'masculine nouns', 'feminine nouns', 'adjectives with masculine connotation', 'adjectives with feminine connotation', 'masculine title', 'feminine title'*.

 After reaching 100 analyzed articles, I started plotting.
 For this purpose, I used Streamlit in order to see all the data and get insights.
 With the first plots, I explained the insights to front end since they were in charge of plotting graphics for the website.
 However, the first insights were used as a reference since the 100 articles represented only 37% of total analysis.